Table of Contents

 Litigation in Turkey

-According to HMK art.6, The Court having general territorial jurisdiction is the court at the domicile of the defendant or legal person when the action brought.
+According to HMK article 6, The Court having general territorial jurisdiction is the court at the domicile of the defendant or legal person when the action is brought.
 This is the general territorial rule.
-In the following articles of the HMK special territorial jursidictions are present, such as; Jurisdiction In Case Of Exisiting Two or More Defendants, Jurisdiction over actions in Contract and Jurisdiction related to the persons who reside a place temporarily.
+In the following articles of the HMK, special territorial jurisdiction are present, such as; Jurisdiction In Case Of Existing Two or More Defendants, Jurisdiction over actions in Contract, and Jurisdiction related to the individuals who reside a place temporarily.

-The Plaintiff Does Not to Hire A Lawyer
+Litigation in Turkey: The Plaintiff Does Not Hire A Lawyer

-According to the 2019 Legal Statistics Report, it takes 280 days on average for a Civil Court in Turkey to issue a judgement.
-According to the same report, a total of 2.124.441 cases have been conclued in 2019 by the Civil Courts.
+According to the 2019 Legal Statistics Report, it takes 280 days on average for a Civil Court in Turkey to issue a judgment.
+According to the same report, a total of 2.124.441 cases have been concluded in 2019 by the Civil Courts.